bdlucas1/diff3d/README.md

     pip install -r requirements.txt
     python diff3d.py examples/lens-clamp-A.stl examples/lens-clamp-B.stl

+Note that if you have Python installed but don't happen to have git you can just download the files individually from github.
+All you reall need is to download `diff3d.py` and to `pip install pyvista`.
+If there is enough interest I'll look into publishing this as a pip-installable package.

 The diff3d command may take up to about a minute to run the first time while it loads and compiles the supporting packages, but after that the startup time will be very quick.